The State of AI Search — March 2026 →

 Examples of AI Inference

-• When a user asks ChatGPT 'What's the best way to learn Python?', the inference process takes their input, processes it through GPT-4's billions of parameters, and generates a helpful response—all within seconds
+• When a user asks ChatGPT a question, the inference process runs the input through GPT-5.4's parameters and generates a response—all within seconds

-• A startup evaluates running Llama on their own GPUs versus using Claude's API, comparing inference costs at their expected volume to determine the more economical approach for their use case
+• A startup comparing inference costs: running Llama 3 on their own GPUs versus using Claude's API at their expected query volume

 Share this article